 Ctrl + F1

 I am sure you didn’t know about this keyboard shortcut!
-Ctrl + F1 allows you quickly show or hide ribbon in Windows Explorer and other supported programs (like Paint).
+Ctrl + F1 allows you to quickly show or hide the ribbon in Windows Explorer and other supported programs (like Paint).

 Windows + B

 Ever wanted to eject your USB drive without touching the mouse?
-Use this keyboard shortcut to navigate to the notification area and then use arrow keys and enter key to quickly access program icons in the system tray.
+Use this keyboard shortcut to navigate to the notification area and then use arrow keys and enter key to access program icons in the system tray quickly.

 Windows + 1-9

-In Windows 7/8/10, this keyboard shortcut can be used to easily launch programs pinned to the taskbar.
-For instance, if you have pinned TeamViewer program to the taskbar and it appears right next to the Start button, you can use Windows + 1 to access the same.
+In Windows 7/8/10, this keyboard shortcut can be used to launch programs pinned to the taskbar easily.
+For instance, if you have pinned the Notepad program to the taskbar and it appears right next to the Start button, you can use Windows + 1 to access the same.

 Windows + X

 This is another handy keyboard shortcut for Windows 8 and Windows 10 users to reveal the power user menu (the menu that appears when you right-click on the Start button).